Mastering the art of the Kegel is of the utmost importance for training effectively and safely with Perifit.

 Good results are achieved through a strong contraction, but the pelvic floor muscles get fatigued pretty quickly.
 Thus, relaxing during the rest period is crucial to give the next contraction your full effort and get the most out of your training time.

-Besides, since functional muscles are both strong AND supple, it is imperative to bear in mind that pelvic floor training is all about strengthening without tightening.
-An excessively tightened pelvic floor is as damaging as one that is too weak.
+Besides, since functional muscles are both strong AND supple, it's imperative to bear in mind that pelvic floor training is all about strengthening without tightening.
+An excessively tightened pelvic floor is as damaging as one that's too weak.
 Both will lead to the loss of bladder function, with the former creating pelvic pain and discomfort and the latter resulting in lack of support issues.